jasmine-shanay/portfolio/webpages/cv.md

 (_Current as of May 2024_).

 ## Skills
-List of achievements and experiences I've held that used specific `skills`.
+List of positions and achievements that provided specific `skills` gained from opportunities in:
+  - Work experiences
+  - Medical writing
+  - Data analysis and visualization

 #### Work History